-Chimney inspections are not exclusive to fireplace/woodstove chimneys.
-Have your oil/gas flues checked regularly as well.
+Chimney sweeping in Wallkill, NY, are not exclusive to fireplace/woodstove chimneys.
+Have your oil/gas flues chimney maintenance regularly as well.
+Contact us today!

 For information on any chimney part, point to its name.
 If the arrow turns into a hand, you can click for even more information.

 - Metal, stone or clay structure intended to keep out rain, snow, leaves, animals, etc.